oskarkunik/gothos/README.md

 ├── script.js		| js to append href elements to index.html
 ├── style.css		| basic stylesheet for index.html
-├── todo_parser.py	| python script that parses urls in todo.txt and gets page titles └── todo.txt		| example, to be replaced by a symlink to actual todo.txt
+├── todo_parser.py	| python script that parses urls in todo.txt and gets page titles ├── gothos_cron		| script to run as a cron job
+└── todo.txt		| example, to be replaced by a symlink to actual todo.txt

 ## requirements